 How Does Diabetes Affect Feet?

-Diabetes can cause serious foot problems.
-These conditions include the loss of nerve function (diabetic neuropathy) and loss of circulation (peripheral vascular disease).
-These two conditions can lead to:
+Diabetes can cause serious foot problems, including the loss of nerve function (diabetic neuropathy).
+Diabetic foot problems can lead to:

 - Diabetic foot ulcers: wounds that do not heal